 m.
-Significant influence over an associate with less than 20.0% ownership

-In determining whether the Group has significant influence over an investee requires significant judgment.
+Significant influence over an associate with less than 20.0% ownership In determining whether the Group has significant influence over an investee requires significant judgment.
+Generally, a shareholding of 20.0% to 50.0% of the voting rights of an investee is judgment.
 Generally, a shareholding of 20.0% to 50.0% of the voting rights of an investee is presumed to give the Group a significant influence.

 There are instances that an investor exercises significant influence even if its ownership is less than 20.0%.
-The Group applies significant judgment in assessing whether it holds significant influence over an investee and considers the following: (a) representation on the board of directors or equivalent governing body of the investee; (b) participation in policy-making processes, including participation in decisions about dividends or other distributions; (c) material transactions between the investee; (d) interchange of managerial personnel; or (e) provision of essential technical information.
+The Group applies significant judgment in assessing whether it holds significant influence over an investee and considers the following: (a) representation on the board of directors or equivalent governing body of the investee; (b) participation in policy-making processes, including participation in decisions about dividends or other distributions; (c) material transactions between the investor and the investee; (d) interchange of managerial personnel; or (e) provision of essential technical information.